Yes, you can still buy a Pebble watch.

 The watch that put Pebble on the map connects to both Android and iOS phones, so can display notifications from the phone.
 It sports a a 32-millimetre (1.26 in) 144 × 168 pixel black and white e-Ink screen and 7-10 days of battery life.
 If you were to open it up, you would find a backlight, a vibrating motor, a magnetometer, ambient light sensors, and a three-axis accelerometer.

-Based on feedback from Kickstarter backers, the developers added water-resistance to the list of features.
-The watch has a waterproof rating of 5 atm, which means it can be submerged down to 50 metres and has been tested in both fresh and salt water, allowing one to shower, dive or swim while wearing the watch.
+The watch has a waterproof rating of 5 atm, which means it can be submerged down to 50 metres and has been tested in both fresh and salt water, allowing one to shower, dive or swim while wearing the device.
 An online app store distributes Pebble compatible apps from many third party sellers.

-It is fair to say, the watch is a bit chunky in design so if you are after a sleeker smartwatch offering, it is best to look elsewhere.
+It is fair to say, the watch is a bit chunky in design so if you are after a sleeker offering, it is best to keep on reading.

 Encasing pretty much the same specs as the Classic, the watch comes in two variations: a black matte finish and a brushed stainless steel finish, with both a black leather band and a matching steel band.